 Will parents have to pay if a young person is accommodated by Children’s Services?

-If the Local Authority agrees to accommodate the young person under S20 of the Children’s Act 1989, it may place him or her with friends or family who will act as foster carers and they may receive a fostering allowance from the Local Authority.
+If the Local Authority agrees to accommodate the young person under section 20 Children’s Act 1989, it may place him or her with friends or family who will act as foster carers and they may receive a fostering allowance from the Local Authority.